ASCNomuda/ascnomuda.github.io/_posts/2017-01-09-saab-seaeye-case-study.md

 ### How We Helped

 NoMuda introduced a new philosophy to WI authoring, maximising benefit from VF's lean approach.
-For every product range one set of instructions is created, covering all processes to build all variants.&nbsp;
+For every product range one set of instructions is created, covering all processes to build all variants.

 VisualFactory tracks all tasks displaying to each operator only those pages required for the particular variant being assembled.